initishh/ERP/README.md

 Creted for Ecom service providing
 # how to use
 - clone the repo
-- open main.html page in broswer
+- open main.html page in broswer.